jaredwray/cacheable/packages/cacheable/README.md

 ## Storage Tiering

-`cacheable` supports storage tiering with BASE and ACID modes.
-The default is BASE mode.
-To set the mode, you can do the following:
+`cacheable` supports storage tiering with modes for Read and Write.
+By default the modes are set to the following:

+* `CacheWriteMode.BASE`
+* `CacheReadMode.FAST_FAILOVER`

+You can read more about these modes below.
+Here is an example of how to use storage tiering:

 ```javascript
 import { Cacheable } from 'cacheable';